BobFrostMan/wrappedelements/README.md

     List<ClickableElement> inventoryItems();
 ```
 Note that it's recommended to use xpath locator for list of components.
-## Builtin elements interaction logger
+## Built-in elements interaction logger
-Wrappedelements as a build in slf4-api logging interface, so you can see elements interaction's logs by adding different logging libraries to your dependencies:
+Wrappedelements as a build-in slf4-api logging interface, so you can see elements interaction's logs by adding different logging libraries to your dependencies:
 For instance to use logback logging just add next dependencies to your pom.xml
 ```
 <dependency>